-The award was inaugurated in 1976 when the F A Sharr Medal was presented to Mrs Jean Ryding, a Western Australian student of librarianship.
+The award was inaugurated in 1976 when the F A Sharr Medal was presented to late Mrs Jean Ryding, a Western Australian student of librarianship.
 The award is now presented to a Western Australian librarian or library technician within their first three years following graduation, who exhibits the most potential to make a significant contribution to the library profession in WA.

 The award is determined from:

 - Referee reports

 To be eligible for the award the nominees must be: